tabookey/credo/README.md

 ### CREDO Agent-based Simulation

 A decentralized "equity" sustainable funding model for decentralized public infrastructure.
-This "no utility token" mechanism uses leveraged credit expansion of the staking coin supply within a L2 / dapp to reward bootstrappers and investors.
+This "no utility token" mechanism uses leveraged credit expansion of the staking coin supply within a Layer 2 network or dapp to reward bootstrappers and investors.
 This solves for decentralized networks the problem that traditional equity solves for corporate legal entities.

 CREDO is designed to incentive compatible and have a path to regulatory compliance (passes Howey and Hinman tests)